PoSIG Admission Requirements

 What does tuition fee include?

-For the University of Salzburg: The tuition fee does not cover teaching materials as hard copies and books.
+The tuition fee does not cover teaching materials as hard copies and books.
+Administrative fees might be charged additional.

 Is there a difference in tuition fee for EU and non-EU students?